HL7/fhir-omop-ig/input/pagecontent/codemappings.md

 </figure>
 {::options parse_block_html="true" /}

-## Step-by-Step Transformation Process

-### Step 1: FHIR CodeableConcept Input
+### 1: FHIR CodeableConcept Input
-The transformation begins with a FHIR CodeableConcept that names a clinical event or observation and contains structured codes.
-In FHIR, CodeableConcepts serve as the primary mechanism for representing coded data such as diagnoses, medications, allergies, and other clinical concepts.
-These elements can contain multiple "codings," each potentially including a code, display name, and system identifier.
-Importantly, this pattern assumes the presence of structured codes, deliberately scoping out free text scenarios that pose significant mapping challenges to OMOP's standardized vocabulary requirements.
+In FHIR, CodeableConcept elements can contain multiple "codings," each potentially including a code, display name, and system identifier.
+Importantly, this FHIR to OMOP transformation Pattern assumes the presence of structured codes, deliberately scoping out free text scenarios that pose significant mapping challenges to OMOP's standardized vocabulary requirements.

-### Step 2: Multiple Code Assessment and Prioritization
+### 2: Multiple Code Assessment and Prioritization
-When multiple structured codes are present within the CodeableConcept, the system applies a sophisticated prioritization logic.
+When multiple structured codes are present within the CodeableConcept, the system should apply a sophisticated prioritization logic.
 This step addresses the reality that clinical systems often provide multiple codes for the same concept, either from different coding systems or at different levels of specificity.
-The prioritization follows a clear hierarchy: **standard vocabularies take precedence** (SNOMED CT, RxNorm, LOINC), followed by **code specificity** (more specific clinical concepts over general ones), then **primary designation** (if explicitly marked), and finally **temporal precedence** (first encountered code).
-This systematic approach ensures consistent, predictable mapping outcomes while preserving clinical accuracy.
+The prioritization follows a clear hierarchy: **OMOP standard vocabularies** take precedence (SNOMED CT, RxNorm, LOINC), followed by **code specificity** (more specific clinical concepts over general ones), then **primary designation** (if explicitly marked as, for example a primary or admitting diagnosis), and finally **temporal precedence** (the first time a coded event or condition was encountered).
+Applying a systematic approach prioritizing otherwise undifferentiated multiple inputs ensures consistent, predictable mapping outcomes while preserving clinical accuracy.

-### Step 3: Single Code Processing
+### 3: Single Code Processing
 For CodeableConcepts containing only one structured code, the process bypasses prioritization and proceeds directly to vocabulary lookup.
 This streamlined path recognizes that single codes represent the ideal scenario for FHIR-to-OMOP transformation, eliminating ambiguity while maintaining data integrity.
 The single code serves as a direct mapping candidate, though it still requires validation against OMOP's standardized vocabularies.

-### Step 4: OMOP Concept Lookup
+### 4: OMOP Concept Lookup
-This critical step performs the actual transformation through standard vocabulary mapping.
-The selected code (whether from prioritization or single code processing) undergoes lookup against OMOP's standardized vocabularies to identify the corresponding OMOP concept.
-This process involves concept relationship traversal, standard concept validation, and domain classification.
-The lookup mechanism addresses OMOP's fundamental requirement that all data be represented using standardized vocabularies, ensuring that every clinical concept maps to a specific code from an accepted terminology system.
+Just like the Base Transformation Pattern outlined above, this critical step is the foundation for transformation through OMOP Standard vocabulary mapping.
+The selected code (whether from prioritization or single code processing) undergoes lookup against the OHDSI Standardized Vocabularies to identify the corresponding OMOP concept_id.
+This process involves concept relationship traversal, Standard OMOP concept validation, and domain classification.
+The lookup mechanism addresses OMOP's critical, key alignment feature and requirement that all data be represented using a single Standard concept in each OMOP domain.
+This also ensures that every clinical concept maps to a single OMOP concept_id from an included source terminology system.

-### Step 5: Successful OMOP Concept Mapping
+### 5: OMOP Concept Mapping
-When a valid OMOP mapping is found, the system creates a complete OMOP concept record including the domain classification, concept_ID, concept status, and source values.
-This successful outcome represents the achievement of OMOP's goal to maintain strict adherence to standardized coding systems while preserving the clinical meaning of the original FHIR data.
-The mapped concept becomes fully integrated into the OMOP ecosystem, supporting downstream analytics and research applications.
+When a valid OMOP mapping is identified, the system should create a complete record on the OMOP concept table, including the domain classification, concept_id, concept status, and source values.
+Although the source values are not required by the OMOP CDM specification, it is a strongly encouraged best practice to populate the source value fields.
+This small ETL effort  makes the OMOP datastore much more “future-proof”, as the source data provides invaluable information about its context at generation and transformation lineage.

-### Step 6: No Standard Mapping Available
+### 6: No Standard Mapping Available
-When no standard OMOP mapping exists for the source code, the system stores the concept with concept_id=0 while preserving the original data.
+When no standard OMOP mapping exists for the source code, the system stores the concept with concept_id=0 ,and as stated above should preserve the original source data.
 This approach acknowledges the reality that not all clinical codes have direct OMOP equivalents, particularly for newer terminologies or highly specialized clinical domains.
-By preserving the original data alongside the unmapped status, the system maintains data completeness while clearly indicating the limitation for OMOP-based analytics.
+By preserving the original data alongside the unmapped status, the system maintains data completeness and alignment with the OMOP CDM while clearly indicating the limitation of that data specifically for use in OMOP-based analytics.

-## Supporting Decision Logic

 ### Prioritization Logic (Golden Box)
-The prioritization framework addresses the complex reality of multiple coding scenarios by establishing clear precedence rules.
+The proposed prioritization framework addresses the complex reality of multiple coding scenarios by establishing clear precedence rules.
 This systematic approach eliminates ambiguity in code selection while ensuring reproducible transformation outcomes.

 #### 1. Standard Vocabularies First
 - **SNOMED CT**: Prioritize for conditions, procedures, and clinical observations due to its comprehensive coverage and OMOP's primary reliance on SNOMED concepts